rahmlab/plot_fatbands/README.md

-# plot_fatbands
+# Plot fatbands
 Plot fatbands from a VASP calculation.